zpasternack/WebViewWindowController/Readme.markdown

 An `NSWindowController` subclass which includes a `WebView`.
 This makes it very easy to put styled content into a window, say, for an About Box.
 It does a couple neat tricks, as well:
 * It catches clicks on hyperlinks and opens them in the default browser (because showing them there in your about box is almost certainly not what you want).
-* At adapts for Mojave Dark Mode.
+* It adapts for Mojave Dark Mode.

 ![Screenshot: Light Mode](screenshot-light.png)
 ![Screenshot: Dark Mode](screenshot-dark.png)